functionless/eventual-website/docs/how-to/run-locally.md

 ![](./debug-terminal-local.png)

-You can now set breakpoints anywhere in your code and explore all of your Commands, Workflows, Activities and Subscriptions in the context of a single runtime.
+You can now set breakpoints anywhere in your code and explore all of your Commands, Workflows, Tasks and Subscriptions in the context of a single runtime.